Tendrl/node-agent/doc/source/installation.rst

     $ workon node_agent
     $ pip install .

-One of the dependency of node-agent needs a higher version of setuptools, So user has to manually upgrade the setuptools package to alteast setuptools>=11.3

-    $ pip install setuptools --upgrade

 Note that we use virtualenvwrapper_ here to activate ``node_agent`` `python virtual enviroment`_.
 This way, we install *node agent* into the same virtual enviroment which we have created during installation of *common*.